-This conference will bring together scholars working in law, history, international relations, and political theory to think critically about the ideology, institutions, practices, and technologies that condition modern humanitarianism and its relation to international law.
+This conference brought together scholars working in law, history, international relations, and political theory to think critically about the ideology, institutions, practices, and technologies that condition modern humanitarianism and its relation to international law.
 Photos are available here, and further details are available at the conference website.

 This workshop explored critical approaches to scholarship in international law across different fields and different places of international law.